 Cloud computing has revolutionized the way we operate and live our lives.
-Before the cloud, computers and the world web were not utilized as much as now.
-Thanks to the cloud, and its various advantages, enterprises worldwide underwent a tectonic change, and it encouraged the development of another production approach: DevOps.
+Before the cloud, computers and the world wide web were not utilized as much as they are now.
+Thanks to the cloud and its various advantages, enterprises worldwide underwent a tectonic change, which encouraged the development of another production approach: DevOps.

-DevOps is one of the most significant paradigm shifts that the world has experienced, and it has bettered the production process by merging the development and operations teams.
+DevOps is one of the most significant paradigm shifts the world has experienced.
+It has improved the production process by merging the development and operations teams.
 While they seem different, these approaches have catalyzed each other’s growth and global proliferation.

-One of the integral components in DevOps, which is supported by the cloud, is Continuous Integration and Continuous Development (CI/CD).
-This pipeline propagates perennial development of the project, which is rolled out as iterative deliverables.
+One of the integral components in DevOps, supported by the cloud, is Continuous Integration and Continuous Development (CI/CD).
+This pipeline propagates the project’s perennial development, which is rolled out as iterative deliverables.
 Unfortunately, while the concept sounds fascinating, CI/CD pipelines are easier said than done.

 Useful Link: Serverless Vs Containers: Comparison Between Top Two Cloud Services

-The DevOps engineers would know how messy CI/CD pipelines are.
-From an inexplicable jumble of complex tools to integrations and changes which require a special team of engineers to track the project changes.
-This goes against the very fundamentals of CI/CD as this concept is all about making productivity a cakewalk.
+The DevOps engineers would know how messy CI/CD pipelines are, from an inexplicable jumble of complex tools to integrations and changes that require a unique team of engineers to track the project changes.
+This goes against the fundamentals of CI/CD, as this concept is about making productivity a cakewalk.

-One of the biggest impediments that stunt the progress of this pipeline is a large project which houses various variables and subsystems.
-From containers to Kubernetes, various components don’t gel well with the CI/CD concept, as the project team would be using more than a handful of tools at any given instance.
-This usage peppers enough chaos for the DevOps team to clutch their heads and lead them to second guess their strategy.
+One of the biggest impediments that stunt the progress of this pipeline is a large project that houses various variables and subsystems.
+From containers to Kubernetes, various components don’t gel well with the CI/CD concept, as the project team would use more than a handful of tools at any given instance.
+This usage creates enough chaos for the DevOps team to clutch their heads and lead them to guess their strategy second.

-Thankfully, there is a solution to this messy problem which is Tekton.
+Thankfully, there is a solution to this messy problem: Tekton.
 So, without much ado, let’s delve into what this solution is all about.

 Useful Link: A Guide to DevOps Implementation on Google Cloud